Telehealth Services in Skilled Nursing Facilities

 Definition and scope

-Telehealth in the SNF context refers to the use of audio, video, or remote monitoring technology to provide or support clinical services to residents without requiring the practitioner to be physically present in the facility.
-The Centers for Medicare & Medicaid Services (CMS) distinguishes between several delivery modes under federal definitions:
+Telehealth in skilled nursing facilities refers to the use of audio, video, or remote monitoring technology to deliver or support clinical services without requiring a provider to be physically present in the building.
+The Centers for Medicare & Medicaid Services (CMS) distinguishes between three categories relevant to SNF settings (CMS Telehealth):

 How it works